Accounts & Eligibility - Retirees

 During this 90-day process, if you regain a role (e.g., emeritus, working retiree) that entitles you to a higher level of IT services, the process will stop and you'll be automatically provisioned with the appropriate IT services for your new role.
 See the "If you regain eligibility" section for details.

-Days 1–30: No service changes; finish pre-retirement tasks
+Days 1–90: No service changes; finish digital offboarding tasks

-Shortly after your retirement date, you'll receive an email from OIT telling you that your Microsoft license will be downgraded from an employee license to a limited employee license in 30 days.
+Shortly after your retirement date, you'll receive an email from OIT telling you that your Microsoft license will be downgraded from an employee license to a retiree license in 90 days.
 For service change details, see the next expandable section.

-Thirty days after your retirement date, OIT will downgrade your Microsoft license to a limited employee license.
+Ninety days after your retirement date, your employee Microsoft license will be replaced with a retiree license.
 When that happens, your access to IT services will change as follows:

 In summary:

-• The storage quota for your email and Microsoft OneDrive accounts will decrease.
-If your email storage is over 50GB and/or your Microsoft OneDrive storage is over 100GB, those services will be read-only until you get under the quota.
-To check your current usage, see:
+• The storage quota for your CU Boulder email account will decrease.
+If your email storage is over 50GB, you won't be able to receive new messages until you get under the quota.
+To check your current usage, see Outlook on the Web - Check Mailbox Usage and Quota.

 It's not uncommon for retirees to re-engage with the university after taking some time away.
 For example: